starkfell/starkfell.github.io/_posts/2018-02-11-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 servicePrincipalProfile  - The Service Principal Client ID and Service Principal Password.
 ```

-For the purposes of this walkthrough, we are going to deploy a **vanilla** Deployment of Kubernetes 1.9.2 using the following cluster defintion file.
+For the purposes of this walkthrough, we are going to deploy a **vanilla** Deployment of Kubernetes 1.9.1 using the following Cluster Definition File.
+Copy and paste the contents below into a file called **deploy-k8s-1.9.1.json**.

 ```json
 {